WaterFutures/EPyT-Flow/docs/index.rst

 and `EPANET-MSX <https://github.com/OpenWaterAnalytics/epanet-msx>`_.

 EPyT-Flow provides easy access to popular benchmark data sets for event detection and localization.
-Furthermore, it also provides an evironment for developing and testing control algorithms.
+Furthermore, it also provides an environment for developing and testing control algorithms.

 .. toctree::
     :maxdepth: 2